 - B.A. in Music Theory - Pomona College (2005)

-Ian MacMillen teaches music courses as a Visiting Assistant Professor in the Russian and East European Studies Program and works as a postdoctoral fellow at the Oberlin Center for Russian, East European, and Central Asian Studies (OCREECAS).
+Ian MacMillen teaches courses (primarily on music) as a Visiting Assistant Professor in the Russian and East European Studies Program and works as a postdoctoral fellow at the Oberlin Center for Russian, East European, and Central Asian Studies (OCREECAS).
 His responsibilities include providing administrative support with the center’s event programming, website, and newsletter.
-His current and planned courses at Oberlin are cross-referenced with the College Music Program and include:
+He has also taught as a Visiting Assistant Professor in Oberlin's Conservatory of Music.
+His recent, current, and planned courses at Oberlin include:

 - Rockin' the Bloc: From Doo-Wop to Punk Rock in Communist Eastern Europe (Fall 2012)